Sarim72/opencv-maze-solver/readme.md

 So as you can see above this function does three things-
-1. isolate the maze form the border.
+1. isolate the maze from the border.
 2. resize the maze into 400 X 400 (in pixels).
 3. it removes the colour channel of the image.